 MISSION NEED

 Overseas presence and power projection are critical concerns of the Chairman of the Joint Chiefs of Staff’s 2013 National Military Strategy.
 The CJCS and the CIA have determined that a need exists for an increased weapons and sensors payload capacity on an unmanned aircraft that will be able to fly to its targets, gather data, and strike much more rapidly.
 Extended data collection and deep strikes gives deployed US and NATO forces a decisive military advantage and offers the necessary intelligence to support on-going operations.
 Current operational UAV systems are lacking in endurance and are susceptible to enemy targeting and tracking.
 Due to its enhanced capabilities, Golden Eagle can augment the intelligence mission when tracking, collecting and hunting down enemy targets for extended periods.
-The Air Combat Command Commander has validated the need for an unmanned aerial vehicle that can penetrate deep within the operational arena in support of Operation Enduring Freedom.
+The Air Combat Command Commander has validated the need for an unmanned aerial vehicle that can penetrate deep within the operational arena in support of the rapidly evolving demands of modern global security operations.

 OPERATIONAL REQUIREMENTS